evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 The BMW iX xDrive50 has several standard and optional driver assistance systems for better safety and comfort.

 The BMW iX xDrive50 has a lane-keeping assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, the system warns the driver if it leaves its lane.
+In addition, the system warns the driver if the vehicle leaves the driving lane.

 Cruise control is a standard system on the BMW iX xDrive50.
 The cruise control system helps the driver keep a set speed.